legumeinfo/pandagma/README.md

     These can be loaded using a module-loading system, or with a package manager such as conda, or via a Singularity image.

-          pandagma_sing_img=$YOURPATH/pandagma-v2021-11-16.sif
+          pandagma_sing_img=$YOURPATH/pandagma-v2023-01-23.sif

     OR:

           conda activate pandagma
-            # pandagma is the conda environment where I've installed the dependencies above.
+            # pandagma is the name of the conda environment where I've installed the dependencies above.

-4. Download the annotation data from a remote source (CDS or peptide, and GFF or BED), and transform if needed.
+4. Download the annotation data from a remote source (CDS, protein, and GFF or BED), and transform if needed.
     I do this with a simple shell script that executes curl commands and then applies some transformations.
     See the files in get_data/ for examples.
-There are bin for Glycine, Medicago, Vigna, and Zea.
+There are \"get_data\" scripts for Glycine, Medicago, Phaseolus, Vigna, and Zea.

           ./get_data/get_Zea.sh
             # This puts the data first into data_orig/,